aliosmanarslan/Android-Product-Introduction/README.md

 # Android-Product-Introduction
+This application promotes a company and sends the product to the customer by taking the orders from the user from the service.
 Product promotion and ordering application.
 Aliexpress App

 # Project Display Image
 <p>